kcbojanowski/HereTechnologiesCodingChallenge/README.md

 binary tree (i.e. the number of nodes on the longest path from the root to the leaf)

 ## Tests
-There are two unit tests provided
+There are two unit test files provided: ArraySortTest and FindElemTest